2.8.3 Limits on Power: Degrees of Authority

 ● Power might be constrained by higher levels of authority where that is relevant: as in a political hierarchy, for example.

-● There are always practical limits, imposed by geography and the forces of nature.
+● There are always physical limits, imposed by geography and the forces of nature.

 ● Some authorities may be constrained by prior agreements reached with their peers, as is the case with trading agreements and treaties for example.

-● Some types of power do not lend themselves to being managed by a single authority and they transcend political boundaries: for example, the commercial power exercised by large corporations, the influence of religious leaders, and the impact of social media.
+● Some types of power do not lend themselves to being managed by a single authority and they transcend political boundaries.
+For example: international regulations are the only limits on power exercised by large corporations; the influence of religious leaders is worldwide; and the impact of social media also extends globally.

 All authority is also, to some extent, limited by its ability to enforce compliance – which is directly related to whether people find it acceptable and/or see it as legitimate.